 Matthew’s now unplayable mixtape.
 A+ that for penmanship, jeezus.

 HOPE: More albums that expose the musical divide between 17 year old music nerds growing up on different continents aka Matthew was significantly cooler than I was (am).
 I literally became acquainted with these artists and albums ass-backwards.
 It was a dose of OMD’s Architecture first, then Ultravox, then Foxx whom I had no idea had even been a part of that band (nor did I until a couple of years later).
 And when I finally did “discover” Foxx, it was via his extremely out of character and most overt pop album, 1983’s The Golden Section.
 Yes, I was a bull in the synthpop china shop, clearly.
 I loved Ultravox’s “Vienna”, the song, back in the day but couldn’t quite get into the album, which I did actually buy…and I still kind of can’t.
 And until you mentioned Foxx’s Metamatic, Matthew, I’d never actually been compelled to listen to it, though I can’t definitively say why.
 Listening to it now though, it sounds distractingly dated.
-I think my deep-seeded issue with these albums is that I like my synthpop a little, I don’t know, uh, sexier?
+I think my deep-seated issue with these albums is that I like my synthpop a little, I don’t know, uh, sexier?
 I was never into Kraftwerk or Numan.
 And though I was intrigued enough with Ultravox to keep buying records, I was still pretty selective and tended to stick to the singles.
 On the other hand I loved the 1981 albums by their sonic peers, namely Human League’s Dare and Soft Cell’s Non-Stop Erotic Cabaret.
 Both were full of sticky, infectious (and in Soft Cell’s case intriguingly seedy) radio-ready pop songs.
 And on top of that, here we go again, the front men were both hot babes (The League’s Phil Oakey and The Cell’ s Marc Almond whom yes, I found super fine at the time, swear).

 Having said all that, I must give credit where credit is due; OMD were undeniably my synthpop gateway drug.
 They were the band that literally introduced me to “the sound” and set the foundation.
 They were the ones.
 At some point in 1981 there was an ad in Rolling Stone magazine offering a free four-track EP by an “exciting” new British band called Orchestral Manoeuvres in the Dark.
 To which I said, free record by English band, yes please and sent in my request.
 It came in a nondescript black sleeve and featured “Souvenir”, “Georgia” and “She’s Leaving” from Architecture and Morality.
 As ludicrous as it seems, hearing OMD for the first time was a revelatory experience.
 Their moody, synth-drenched desperation was wildly different from anything I’d heard Casey Kasem play during his weekly top 40 show to that point.
 I thought they sounded like, wait for it, the future.
 This kind of extreme, hyperbolic reaction to seemingly normal pop songs was typical for teen me.
 A few years later, after hearing the Cocteau Twins song “Lorelei” for the first time I actually wrote in my diary, “this song is what I think it sounds like in heaven” (though truthfully, I may have been onto something there, time will tell).
 Anyway, that randomly acquired free record led to years of hardcore musical anglophilia, it truly, truly did.